robotics-4-all/smauto/README.md

 These constraints refer to domain-specific logical rules.

 ```
-Value and Noise Generators can only be applied to Entities of typpe "sensor".
+Value and Noise Generators can only be applied to Entities of type "sensor" or
+"robot".

 ```

 ```
-Actions can only refer Attributes of "actuator" Entities.
+Actions can only refer Attributes of "actuator" and "robot" Entities.
 ```

 ```
-Only "actuator" Attributes can have default values.
+Only "actuator" and "robot" Attributes can have default values.
 ```

 ## Model Interpreter / Executable Automation models